oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 --- abstract

-This document defines the Authorization Challenge Endpoint, which supports a first-party client that wants to control the process of obtaining authorization from the user using a native experience.
+{{RFC8252}} defined OAuth 2.0 **for** Native Apps, through external user-agents, primarily the user's browser.
+This document addresses OAuth 2.0 **by** Native Apps, and defines the Native Authorization Endpoint, which supports a first-party client that wants to control the process of obtaining authorization from the user using a native experience.

 In many cases, this can provide an entirely browserless OAuth 2.0 experience suited for native applications, only delegating to the browser in unexpected, high risk, or error conditions.